trtd56/RFCX/docs/last_solution.md

 ```

 And image are cut and stack by sliding window.
 I set the window size to 512 and cut out the entire range of 60's audio data by covering it little by little.
-Cover 49 pixels each, considering that important sounds are located at the boundaries of the division.
+Cover 49 pixels each, considering that important sounds may be located at the boundaries of the division.

 ```python
 N_SPLIT_IMG = 8